sowjanyavenum/mean/README.md

 node server
 /retaillist/
 Method	Description
-GET	        Find all contacts
+GET	        Find all products
-POST	        Create a new contact
+POST	        Create a new product
 /retaillist/:id
 Method	Description
-GET	       Find a single contact by ID
+GET	       Find  product by ID
-PUT	       Update entire contact document
+PUT	       Update product by ID
-DELETE	 Delete a contact by ID
+DELETE	 Delete a product by ID

 Running the app on Bluemix